This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 They prefer medium indirect light to thrive but can tolerate bright light for long periods.
 However, if inadequate light is available, they will sulk a little.

 Like most houseplants, water ensures the plant has dried before you water it again.
-These plants can tolerate any humidity, so whatever it is at home will be fine.
+These plants can tolerate humidity, so whatever is at home will be fine.

-If you’re looking for something to fill space over time, this plant has been known to get to 30ft.
-But don’t worry, it will be much smaller in the home.
+If you’re looking for something to fill space over time, this plant has been known to reach 30ft.
+But don’t worry; it will be much smaller in the home.
 But 8ft examples are not unheard of.

 Check the Latest Price On Amazon Here